organix/crlf/VO.md

-# JSON Value Objects
+# Abstract Value Objects

 Abstract Data Values are organized into a type-hierarchy:

 * Value
     * Null
     * Boolean
     * Number
     * String
     * Array
     * Object

 ## Abstract Value Methods

 Each abstract data value can be viewed as a value-object, with properties and methods.
-However, properties can only be JSON values, and methods may only return a JSON value (and not mutate any objects).
+However, properties can only be value-objects, and methods may only return a value-object (and not mutate any objects).
 Methods with no parameters are indistinguishable from properties.
-One such method has already been described for each abstract data type, the _equals_ predicate.
+One such method has already been described for each [abstract data type](JSON.md), the _equals_ predicate.

 ### Global (ambient) methods